 The good side is that reputable crowdfunding companies will commit to doing some serious due diligence on the deals they present to their members before they offer them.

-Fundrise management staff does work to help minimize risk by only approving deals that have been thoroughly scrutinized, however it is important that investors know that this intense examination doesn’t eliminate risk altogether.
+Fundrise management staff does work to help minimize risk by only approving deals that have been thoroughly scrutinized.
+That being said, it is important that investors understand that this intense examination doesn’t eliminate risk altogether.

 Since the leadership team at Fundrise has had personal experience in commercial real estate investing, it means they have more experience than the typical investor at spotting a good deal versus a bad deal when commercial property managers come to them for a loan.

-This truth can help to counter possible risks for investors who have little or no personal real estate investing experience as they consider whether or not crowdfunded real estate investing may be a smart choice for their personal investment portfolio.
+This truth can help to counter possible risks for investors who have little or no personal real estate investing experience.
+It helps to have this expertise backing you as you consider whether or not crowdfunded real estate investing may be a smart choice for your personal investment portfolio.

 But as with any investment the risk for loss still exists, even on highly analyzed real estate deals.

-Crowdfunded real estate investments do have limited liquidity capabilities.
+Crowdfunded real estate investments do have limited liquidity capabilities too.
 In the case of Fundrise, there is a six-month holding period on all investments.

 After that six-month period is up, investors have the option to cash out their investment, but that option is only offered once per quarter.

-If you are the type of investor that likes to have full liquid access to your investments, crowdfunded real estate investing might not be the right product for you.
+Are you the type of investor that likes to have full liquid access to your investments?
+If so, crowdfunded real estate investing might not be the right product for you.

 Potential Property Owner Failure